 Personal touches go a long way and if you have the space, a small armchair by the window will create a lovely reading nook so your guest can have some peaceful time.

-Budgets can be tight when it comes to decorating a spare room but you can be creative.
+Budgets can be tight when it comes to decorating a spare room but you can be creative with bedroom paint colors.
 All you need is some leftover paint and a steady hand.
 A simple yet very effective design like this can take the place of a headboard.
 It brightens up an otherwise white scheme and can be done in an afternoon.
-Tie in your chosen color by investing in a pillow, vase and mug to match.
+Tie in your chosen color by investing in a pillow, vase, and mug to match.

 This sounds simple, but a beautiful bunch of fresh flowers placed in the guest room before they arrive is a detail that says you care.

-Flowers also bring life, color and texture to a space - try to incorporate a couple of scented stems too depending on the time of year.
-There’s nothing lovelier than walking into a room that’s naturally scented with seasonal blooms.
+Flowers also bring life, color, and texture to a space - try to incorporate a couple of scented stems too depending on the time of year.
+There’s nothing lovelier than walking into a feminine bedroom idea that’s naturally scented with seasonal blooms.

 What should you have in your guest room?